What are Feral Cats?

 1. Containment (I)

-Place the kittens in a cage or large carrier which already contains food, water, litter box and bedding.
-It’s helpful if the cage or carrier has food and water bowls that are attached to the doors so you can give them food and water without placing your hand inside.
+Place the kittens in a cage or pet tent (in a larger room) which already contains food, water, litter box and bedding.
+It’s helpful if the cage or pet tent has food and water bowls that are attached to the doors or close to the entrance so you can give them food and water without placing your hand inside.

 Feral kittens may hiss and “spit” at humans because they are terrified.
 Kittens that act the most ferocious are usually the most scared.
 They are capable of scratching or biting and will probably try to escape if given the chance.
 To the kitten, you are a predator and they are fighting for their life.
 Kittens must learn to feel safe.
 Visit them frequently and talk to them quietly.
 Always move slowly.

 Select the least aggressive kitten, place a towel over it, and pick it up.
 If the kitten stays calm, pet it gently on the head from behind.
 Never approach from the front.
 A hand coming at the kitten is frightening.

 If the kitten remains calm, grip it securely by the nape of the neck, put the towel on your lap and set it on the towel.
 Stroke the kitten*s body while speaking in soft, reassuring tones, then release.
 Make this first physical contact brief.
 Go through this process with each kitten.
 After all have been handled, give them a special treat.
 Baby food or Hills “A/D” brand canned food from a spoon is a great ice-breaker.
 Repeat this process as frequently as possible.

 Brushing with a soft pet brush imitates the action of the mother grooming the kittens and will help to transfer their need for parental love to you.
 It is also extremely important for health reasons to remove fleas right away – with a flea comb and/or Capstar (oral prescription medication).
 Kittens become anemic from flea infestation and can easily fall prey to illnesses in this condition.
 Using a flea comb also helps the bonding process.